theaog/spirit/README.md

 >*Spirit can self-upgrade only on amd64 aka x86-64 for now. [`donate to speed things up`](#monero-xmr-thank-you)

 ** We recommend you upgrade daily, as we push changes and bug fixes very frequently.
+*** If you need spirit for another CPU architecture, contact us.

 ## Spirit Pro
 You can buy a Spirit Pro license directly from the CLI `./spirit buy` and help support our development and server costs.